AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

     end Type_Defaults;

-Think twice before using :ada:`others`.
+Therefore, you should be careful and think twice before using :ada:`others`.